 Cons.
 The biggest case against chemical sunscreens is evidence that chemical sunscreens cause harm to coral reefs and marine life.
 The evidence is a hot topic of debate in the skincare community, but there’s definitely a reason why scuba divers are prohibited from wearing chemical sunscreens in the water.
 But, as long as you’re not dunking in the ocean, there’s no reason us land-dwellers can’t safely use it!

 All other cons for chemical sunscreens are minor in comparison to the environmental controversy.
 But, if you’re going to use them, you should know what you’re in for.
 It takes time to absorb into the skin.
-So, you’ll need to be sure to carve out extra time in your morning routine for your SPF to absorb before exposing yourself to the sun.
+So, you’ll need to be sure to carve out extra time in your weekday and weekend morning routines for your SPF to absorb before exposing yourself to the sun.
 Also, chemical sunscreens can be irritating to sensitive skin.

 If all this information still feels overwhelming, this is all you need to know: pick a sunscreen with a minimum of SPF 30.
 This small, yet important part of summer skincare is easy.
 It only seems complicated when you are faced with too many options.
 Ultimately, it doesn’t matter whether you choose to use mineral sunscreen or a chemical sunscreen.
 As long as SPF is part of your routine, the most important thing you need to do to take care of your skin this summer is done.
 Each brand will have a summer skincare SPF guide that may help decide what to purchase.

 Dealing with Acne in the Sun?
 Read This!